LinX64/LinX64/readme.md

 ### Hi there 👋

-I'm an energetic, hard working & smart person who's passionate about Android since 2016.
+An energetic, hard working & smart person who's passionate about android since 2016.
 Loves and solves new & complicated challenges while working.
-Worked as a Pentester, Developer, IT-Programming prof. before.
-Also, "He never get tired of coding on Mobile platforms".
+Worked as a pentester, developer, IT teacher before.

 **Android projects:**